How Many Miles Is San Francisco

 Data and Technology

-The use of data and technology plays a crucial role in understanding and managing San Francisco's dimensions.
+The use of data and technology matters a lot in understanding and managing San Francisco's dimensions.
 Geographic Information Systems (GIS) are used to map and analyze spatial data, helping urban planners make informed decisions about land use, transportation, and infrastructure development.
-Real-time data on traffic, population density, and environmental conditions are also used to optimize city services and improve quality of life.
+Real-time data on traffic, population density, and environmental conditions are also used to optimize city services and improve quality of life The details matter here..

 Density and Housing